This policy includes information on what data Glasgow 2024 collects, how we collect it, and how we use it.

 In order to conduct the business of Glasgow 2024, we collect personal data submitted to us by people who interact with our convention in order to provide the agreed upon services and to share information and updates regarding our services and events.

 We use Google analytics to collect anonymised data about how people use and interact with the Glasgow 2024 website, including social sharing.
 You may opt out here.
 We may also use your IP address and browser agent string to help protect this website against spam and hacking attempts.

 Glasgow 2024’s personal data includes information, facts, and interests that identify and are tied to living people, including such things as name, contact information, and professional history.
 Sensitive and personal data, as defined by GDPR, may also be collected from some individuals.

-While a variety of data types may be requested and collected for use by Glasgow 2024, only an individual’s name and email is required.
+While a variety of data types may be requested and collected for use by Glasgow 2024, only an individual’s name, email address and country is required.
 For potential programme participants, Programme also requests information about areas of interest and experience in order to place participants on programme items.

 Sensitive data is collected for the purposes of making health-based accommodations, enhancing diversity, and identifying topics of a sensitive nature that potential programme participants would be comfortable talking about as part of the Glasgow 2024 programme.
 Sensitive data may include such things as racial or ethnic origin, political opinions, religious or philosophical beliefs, disability or medical needs, etc.

 Any member may request to have their personal information changed and/or deleted in the Glasgow 2024 data systems by contacting email@example.com from the email address that we have on file to make their request.